-You can only use the pre-built standard calculations for a new company that does not already have the calculations set up.
+You can use the pre-built standard calculations only for a new company that does not already have the calculations set up.
 It is important to review and modify the standard calculations after you set them up to ensure they meet your regional requirements.

-Sage 100 Contractor will create the following calculations:
+Sage 100 Contractor creates the following calculations: